data-jesse/Assignment5/README.md

 ## Files in This Repository
 - Assignment5.Rmd -> R Markdown file containing code, analysis, and interpretations.
-- Assignment5.pdf -> The knitted report in PDF format.
 - README.md -> This file, providing an overview of the project.

 ## Data Used